|

 BLUE,

-the events that took place during that period.
-Events
+that took place during that period.
+Events contained therein were

-contained therein were extracted from the ship's Annual Command History
+extracted from the ship's Annual Command History Report (Report Symbol

-Report (Report Symbol OPNAV 5750-1) filed by the Commanding Officers.
-Copies of the original reports
+OPNAV 5750-1) filed by the Commanding Officers.
+Copies of the

-were provided by the Department of the Navy, Naval Historical Center.
-We
+original reports were provided by the Department of the Navy, Naval

 For some of the years we have been able to obtain copies of